A field guide to AI pricing

 of the complete 7-book series

 The full Harry Potter series is 1,084,170 words — about 1.45 million tokens.
-A million tokens gets you from Privet Drive to somewhere deep in Order of the Phoenix.
+A million tokens gets you past Order of the Phoenix and into the early chapters of Half-Blood Prince.

 basis: Series total 1,084,170 words